shubhamkumarojha/todolist/README.md

 # todolist

-https://shubhamkumarojha.github.io/todolist/ tap herefor a quick preview of my project.
+https://shubhamkumarojha.github.io/todolist/ tap here for a quick preview of my project.